jamespfennell/gtfs/README.md

 # gtfs
-Go library for parsing GTFS static and realtime
+This is a Go library for parsing GTFS static and realtime feeds.

+Currently WIP.